Harry Secombe: A Wonderful Tenor, Comedian, Actor, and Author

 A Versatile Performer

 For some people, Harry may be best remembered for his comedy acting.
 He was a cast member of The Goon Show, a humorous and very popular radio program of the 1950s.
-Harry also sang in musicals, acted in movies and wrote books.
+He also sang in musicals, acted in movies, and wrote books.
 He is known internationally for his role as the singing beadle named Mr. Bumble in the 1968 film Oliver!
 Harry died in 2001, but his performances can still be heard and seen thanks to recording media.

 Harry Donald Secombe was born on September 8th, 1921, in the city of Swansea, Wales.
-Despite being born in Wales, Harry couldn't speak Welsh.
+Despite being born in Wales, he couldn't speak Welsh.
 Frederick Secombe, Harry's father, was a commercial traveller for a grocery firm.
 Harry had an older brother and a younger sister.
 A second sister died while she was still a young child.
 Although Harry's family weren't well off, his childhood was happy.

 Harry attended church regularly.
 He was a member of his church choir and remained a Christian throughout his life.
 His brother Fred became an Anglican minister.

 Even from a young age, Harry had a flair for comedy and performing.
 He told a BBC interviewer that when he was a boy he had poor vision and wore glasses, so he acted as a clown when around other boys to avoid being bullied.
 This strategy worked very well for him.

 In the map above, the green areas represent national parks and the pink ones land above 600 feet.
 Harry Secombe was born and grew up in the city of Swansea in South Wales.

 Harry left school in 1937 to become a pay clerk in a store.
 As World War II approached, he decided to join the army.
 His eyesight was still poor, so he memorized the eyesight chart and convinced the tester that he could see it, allowing him to become a soldier.